 THE IDEAL MEDIATOR

 The youngest of the three visitors in Marcilly-le-Châtel was Steven Tanoto, 29, who understands the structure of the gamelan right down to the finest details.
 He was born on Sumatra, but grew up in Hamburg, where he graduated with a master’s degree in composition.
 He is able to notate the intricate, pleasantly soothing Javanese music by ear.
-Steven interrupted his holiday in France in order to examine and test the gamelan for the Elbphilharmonie.

 I suggest that the gamelan be referred to as Sêkar Kênanga (Great Lord Prince Fragrant Blossom).